A Comprehensive Guide to Everything You Need to Know about Spelling Bees

-The word “spelling bee” was officially created in 1875, but it had probably been used in the spoken language for some years before.
+The official website suggests that the word “spelling bee” was officially created in 1875, but it had probably been used in the spoken language for some years before.
 What is certain, though, spelling competitions had existed for quite some time before they became known as “spelling bees.”

-Now that you know what the spelling bee is, you must be wondering who invented this wonderful competition.
+Now that you know what the spelling bee (and the bee) is, you must be wondering who invented this amazing competition.

-Even though the ideas about “spelling matches” and “spelling books” started in the late 18th century, the first national spelling bee competition was organized on June 17, 1925, by a newspaper in Louisville, Kentucky called The Courier-Journal.
+Although the ideas about “spelling matches” and “spelling books” appeared already in the late 18th century, the first national competition of spelling bee was organized on June 17, 1925, by a newspaper in Louisville, Kentucky called The Courier-Journal.

-That's right; it was a newspaper who we need to thank for the spelling bee.
+That's right; it was a newspaper whom we need to thank for the spelling bee!

-Another eight newspapers collaborated with the Courier-Journal to organize the historic first national championship which combined several local spelling bees.
-Since then, the national spelling bee competition has been held every year; except from 1943 to 1945 during World War II.
+Another eight newspapers collaborated with the Courier-Journal to organize the historic first national championship which consolidated several local spelling bees.
+Since then, the national spelling bee competition has been held every year except from 1943 to 1945 during World War II.

 Isn't that an impressive record?

-Going back to the 1925 national spelling bee that took place at the National Museum in Washington, D.C.
-This first national spelling bee had only nine contestants (six girls and three boys).
+Going back to the 1925 national spelling bee – where did it take place?
+Although organized by a paper from Kentucky, the national spelling bee was organized at the National Museum in Washington, D.C.
+This very first national spelling bee had only nine contestants – six girls and three boys.

-Just imagine, about two million students had participated in school spelling bees.
-But only nine people got to meet President Calvin Coolidge before the contest began.
+But it was only the fantastic nine who all got to meet President Calvin Coolidge before the contest began.

 The first person to win the first official national spelling bee was an 11-year old boy called Frank Neuhauser.
 The winning word he spelled correctly was a pretty tough one - “gladiolus.”

-For his effort, young Frank received $500 in gold and, the free trip to D.C.
+For his effort, young Frank received $500 in gold and, of course, the free trip to D.C.

 When Frank returned to his hometown Louisville, Kentucky, the city even held a parade in his honor.
-The crowds made sure to bring bouquets of Frank’s new favorite flower – the gladiolus.
+Needless to say, the crowds made sure to bring bouquets of Frank’s new favorite flower – the gladiolus.

 What other words appeared in this first short spelling bee championship?
-The other seven spellers failed to spell the following words: moribund, valuing, statistician, blackguard, propeller, cosmos, and skittish.
+The other seven spellers failed to spell the following words –

 Not so tough, was it?

-In fact, Mister Neuhauser told The Washington Post he wouldn’t have been able to pass the first round of the spelling bee in 1993.
+In fact, Mr. Neuhauser himself told the Washington Post he wouldn’t have been able to pass the first round of the spelling bee in 1993.

 The NBC live broadcasted the national finals for the first time in 1946.
 However, even then the NBC did not make it a regular TV show, and the national spelling bee had only been shown twice more in 1974 and 1977 on PBS.